bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/README.md

 * ~~Add alt-text to all images.~~
 * ~~Add metadata to book.~~

+### Why EPUB?

+We believe that the Truth and Reconciliation Commission of Canada's report should be as **accessible as possible to the all Canadians in a variety of formats**.
+With the popularity of e-readers and the affordances available via digital book formats (e.g. 'popover endnotes'), we feel that making a digital publication of the Commission report summary will provide significant utility and accessibility to all interested readers.
+A static PDF is simply not designed for a reflowable and accessible experience.

+EPUB is a broadly supported public standard for e-reading software with built-in support on many operating systems and directly on many hardware e-readers such as Kobo and Nook.
+Furthermore, this format can be easily converted to other e-reader formats such as Amazon Kindle.

+Finally, EPUB is a format designed for semantic markup rather than optimized for pre-press like a PDF.
+EPUB and other derived e-reader formats allow screen-reading software and other accessibility devices to work more efficiently and with greater clarity for impaired users who wish to read the report.

 ### Files and structure

 This project includes the source PDF as well as its extracted images in their original formats and converted to greyscale EPUB-friendly JPEGs.